tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 female | urinate | public | clean | 45 (44%) | 0 (0%) | 55 (53%) | 3 (3%)
 female | urinate | public | dirty | 81 (79%) | 8 (8%) | 7 (7%) | 7 (7%)

+The popularity of sitting makes sense given that they are called "sitting toilets".
+Notable exceptions are when men are urinating (They stand) and when women are urinating at dirty or public toilets.

 The "other" option was especially popular for dirty toilet situations.
 I suspect that participants chose this to indicate that they would never